nats-io/nats.ws/README.md

 ```

-### Setup
+## Importing the Module
 nats.ws is an async nats client.
-The library a standard es module.
+The model a standard ES Module.
 Copy the nats.mjs
-library from node_modules, and place it where you can reference it from your code:
+module from node_modules (if you didn't build it yourself), and place it where you
+can reference it from your code:

 ```html
 <script type="module">